Mackay & District Rugby League

-Mackay & District Rugby League is the governing body for rugby league and the principal competition in Mackay, Queensland.
+Mackay & District Rugby League is the governing body for rugby league and the principal competition in Mackay, Queensland, Australia.
 Founded in 1919, the competition contains eight clubs who compete across three men's grades and one women's grade.

 Representative sides

 Mackay & District Rugby League selects representative sides for the Queensland Cup and Mal Meninga Cup (Under 18's) state leagues, known as the Mackay Cutters.
 They were formerly known as the Mackay Sea Eagles during the 1990s.

 Mackay & District Rugby League

 Senior clubs

 The Mackay & District Rugby League (the Sea Eagles) runs an eight club senior competition of three men's grades, A-Grade, Reserve Grade and Colts (under 18's).